-It turns out that defining services is more complicated than defining products.
-Strap in, it is going to be an exciting ride through marketing, economics, delivery and logic.
+In this article we set out to answer those questions.
+Strap in, it is going to be an exciting ride through marketing, economics, delivery and midsets.

 - Traditionally we define services as poor relatives to goods.
 They are: intangible, inconsistent; require customer involvement; delivery is inseparable from consumption, and we can’t create an inventory

 - But, as we study services in more depth we make several incremental realizations

 - These 5 Is are not really applicable to all types of services

 - And they can be positive attributes – inconsistency can mean customisable and drive relationship marketing

 - It is not goods versus services – there is a continuum between them.
 Some goods have services; some services use goods

 - In fact we live in a service world, where goods are used to distribute services